Should You Bug In or Bug Out? What to Know

 Removes You From Imminent Danger

-A natural disaster may put you in a position where you’re forced to evacuate your home.
-Unfortunate circumstances may prove so serious that you’ll be left with no choice but to bug-out.
-If your home was destroyed or badly damaged by a tornado or an earthquake are good examples.
+A natural disaster may put you in emergency situations where you must evacuate your home.
+Unfortunate circumstances may prove so severe that you’ll have to bug out.
+Good examples are if your home was destroyed or badly damaged by a tornado, fire, or earthquake.
 On the bright side, there’s typically aid and help available to you for recovery following a natural disaster.

 Or maybe your area is preparing for an oncoming hurricane, flooding, or an out-of-control wildfire?
-Making the decision to bug out is the correct course of action in these situations.
-If authorities are urging you and other residents to evacuate, don’t hesitate or blow them off.
+Deciding to bug out is the correct course of action in these situations.
+Don’t hesitate or blow them off if authorities are urging you and other residents to evacuate.
 Timing is critical.
-Waiting too long can put your family in harm’s way or left stranded in stand-still traffic out on the highway.
+Waiting too long can put your family in harm’s way or leave you stranded in stand-still traffic on the highway or in a high-risk position if you stay put.

 Better Location

-If you are living in a highly-populated city when an emergency strikes, there’s sure to be plenty of chaos, along with possible looting as people begin fighting over very limited resources.
-Making the quick decision to get out promptly and head to your bug-out location that’s further out in the suburbs or countryside will certainly be a safer bet for you.
+Suppose you are living in a highly-populated city when an emergency strikes.
+In that case, there’s sure to be plenty of chaos, along with possible looting or riots as people begin fighting over minimal resources.
+Making the quick decision to get out promptly and head to your bug-out location that’s further out in the suburbs or countryside will undoubtedly be a safer bet for you.

 Drawbacks to Bugging In